Cyclist on an open road training for a first 100 mile bike ride.

 A well-rounded plan focuses on three key elements: how often you ride, the types of rides you do, and how you gradually increase your distance.
 By balancing these components, you’ll build the stamina needed to pedal 100 miles and enjoy the experience from start to finish.
 This approach will prepare you for any of our scenic routes, whether you’re joining the ride to the Hamptons or another one of our destination events.
 Let’s break down what that looks like week by week.

-Commit to Three Rides a Week
+The Magic Number: Three Rides a Week

 Consistency is your best friend when training for a century.
 The most effective and sustainable schedule for most people is three rides per week.
 Plan for two shorter rides during the week and one long ride on the weekend.
 The best way to stick with it is to put these rides on your calendar just like any other important appointment.